HandsomeWalker/handsome-char/README.md

-generate string as you like, only English letters and Numbers
+generate string as you like, only English letters and Numbers supported

 ## Usage